Kagee/SambADocker/README.md

 The default values will result in a base OU of `DC=example,DC=com`, a realm of `example.com` and a `administrator` user (`CN=Administrator,CN=Users,DC=example,DC=com`) with the passord `dette_ER_et%LANGTordSOMkanskjeERnok`

-The script [ad-init.sh](ad-init.sh) will set up the following OUs, users and groups:
+The script [ad-init.sh](ad-init.sh) will set up the following OUs, users and groups.

+Some users (adminsanta, 浦島太郎) have no email, this is on purpose.

 ### OUs
 * `OU=North Pole Administrators,DC=example,DC=com`